Heritage Site Plaque.

-“He used to get on the electric train from Milwaukee with a fishing pole and travel to what is now The Rail Stop on Main Street and get off, walk to Foat’s bait shop, and fish along the banks,” Kojis said.
+“He used to get on the electric train from Milwaukee with a fishing pole and travel to what is now The Crazy Train Saloon on Main Street and get off, walk to Foat’s bait shop, and fish along the banks,” Kojis said.

 “After fishing, he would stop at the Zimmer’s soda fountain or the old hotel and get a treat – that is where he met Dena Hoppe from Hoppe Homestead and fell in love.
 It wasn’t long before grandpa (Harry) bought a house on Third Street where he did undertaking until he moved to the 225 West Main Street location.”